xavierjs/GLTFARMetadata/README.md

 The keypoints positions are provided in 2D, in the coordinates of the oriented bounding box.
 Each coordinate is in `[-1, 1]`.

-### The tracked object
+### The 3D model

 ### Rigid transform
-The tracked object has to be positionned, oriented and scaled accordingly to the pose estimation.
+The right pose needs to be applied to the 3D model.
 The mesh is associated with a label, called `ARTRACKTYPE` to specify which tracker could work with this object.

 For example if I have a 3D can model: